PABF

 @pghartbookfair

-THANK YOU to Carnegie Museum of Art, especially Dana Bishop Root, Aryn Beitz, Brette Richmond, Blaine Siegel, Delaney Oakes, and Jordan Bohannon.
+THANK YOU to Carnegie Museum of Art, especially Dana Bishop Root, Brette Richmond, Blaine Siegel, Delaney Oakes, and Jordan Bohannon.

 Caroline Kern is an artist and founder of Pegacorn Press.
 She has been self-publishing since 1996 and is an active participant in the international art book fair community.

-Chas Wagner is a curator and founder of The Print Party, specializing in independent magazines.
+Chas Wagner is the co-owner of Paper + Dirt, a book shop in the Point Breeze neighborhood in Pittsburgh, and a curator and founder of The Print Party, specializing in independent magazines.
 His work focuses on social activations of the print periodical; via retail pop-ups, bookshop lecture series’ and the launching of a sport book festival (Bleed & Score) in Brooklyn.

 Emma Honcharski is a writer and co-founder of Dinner Bell Magazine, a print publication of food writing and art.
 She works in media strategy and production, and enjoys bringing people together offline.